Molasses Butter

 Ingredient Notes

-- Molasses (Fancy): Adds a deep, sweet, tangy flavor.
-Fancy molasses is milder and more refined than blackstrap molasses, which is too bitter for this recipe.
+- Molasses (Fancy): Fancy molasses is milder and more refined than blackstrap molasses, which is too bitter for this recipe.

 - Salt (Flaky): Flaky salt is sea salt with large, flat, delicate crystals that are easy to crush between your fingers.
-It has a light texture and dissolves quickly, making it ideal for finishing dishes or adding a subtle crunch.
-I buy Maldon sea salt flakes on Amazon.
-However, you can sometimes find it at specialty grocers.
+I like it because it gives you more control than table salt.

 Ingredient Substitutions

-- Butter (Salted): You can use unsalted butter or margarine if you don’t have salted butter.
+- Butter (Salted): If you don’t have salted butter, you can use unsalted butter or margarine.
 Add extra flaky salt to taste.

-- Molasses (Fancy): If you can’t find fancy molasses, you can use honey or maple syrup for a lighter sweetness, though the flavor will be less robust.
+- Molasses (Fancy): If you can’t find fancy molasses, you can use honey or maple syrup for a lighter sweetness, though the flavour will be different.

-- Salt (Flaky): Regular table salt works just as well if you don’t have flaky salt.
-Sprinkle it in gradually, stirring well between each addition to avoid over-salting.
+- Salt (Flaky): Regular table salt will work if you don’t have flaky salt.
+Sprinkle it in gradually, and stir well between each addition to avoid over-salting.

 Recipe Variations